norcalbiostat/prof_website/content/authors/admin/_index.md

 ---

-When I'm not working in the garden to grow food for my family, I'd rather be in Upper Park with my dogs, or getting in some video game time.
+When I'm not working in the garden to grow food for my family, I'd rather be out adventuring with my dogs, or getting in some video game time.
 Otherwise I'm

-* [Teaching](#teaching) courses in Statistics and Data Science.
+* [Teaching courses](/courses) courses in Statistics and Data Science.
 * Leading the [Data Science Initative (DSI)](http://datascience.csuchico.edu) to develop Data Science capacity on our campus.
-* Supporting campus wide Student Success efforts including analysis of housing insecurity, supplemental insturuction, and course redesigns.
+* Providing analytical support for campus-level Basic Needs and Student Success programs.
-* Organizing the [Chico R Users Group](https://www.meetup.com/Chico-R-Users-Group/) (Help here?)
+* Organizing the [Chico R Users Group](https://www.meetup.com/Chico-R-Users-Group/) (Recruiting help)
 * Running [Software and Data Carpentry](https://carpentries.org/) workshops.
-* Helping the [Center for Healthy Communities](https://www.csuchico.edu/chc/) develop data science and analytical tools to ensure their programs are effective and meeting the needs of students.
+* Helping the [Center for Healthy Communities](https://www.csuchico.edu/chc/) develop data science and analytical tools to ensure their programs are effective and meeting the basic needs of students.

 <span style="color:red">I am currently on Sabbatical until Fall 2021.</span>